Tipping, and Charitable Giving

 Economists do not have a good theory of tipping.
 Normally, we assume that consumers pay as little as they have to when buying the products they want.
 Yet, when buying meals, haircuts, the services of porters, and taxi services, most consumers voluntarily pay more than they are legally required.
 Why does this happen?
 Why is it more true for some services than for others?
 Why do tipping customs vary from country to country?
 I have no idea (Harvard University Economist Greg Mankiw, quoted in Altman, 2012, loc 3838).

-Sorry, Greg, you obviously are a Neoclassical Economist, using Microeconomics, which does not have a Framework or Theory about shared Other-interest.
-Metaeconomics does, seeing both Self-interest&Other-interest at work in every choice So, Metaeconomics easily explains tipping, as well as charitable giving, too.
-It arises out of the Empathy based formation of a shared Other (internal within Own-self; this is about what is internal to each person)-interest with waitresses, people who cut hair, porters and taxi drivers in making the transaction more enjoyable and productive for both parties, and, in the case of charitable given, identification with the shared cause of that entity.
+Sorry, Greg, you obviously are using Single Interest Theory (SIT) in a Microeconomics framing of the matter (used in Neoclassical Economics by the NeoClassEcon).
+To make sense of tipping, it works far better to use Dual Interest Theory (DIT) in Metaeconomics framing (used by the MetaEcon).
+Why?
+Well, DIT recognizes the shared Other-interest, not just the Self-interest.
+Metaeconomics sees both Self-interest&Other-interest at work in every choice So, Metaeconomics easily explains tipping, as well as charitable giving, too.
+It arises out of the Empathy based formation of a shared Other (internal within Own-self; it is about what is internal to each person)-interest with waitresses, people who cut hair, porters and taxi drivers in making the transaction more enjoyable and productive for both parties, and, in the case of charitable given, identification with the shared cause of that entity.
 We project ourselves into the situation of said persons, i.e. we Empathize, and that is where the tip (and charitable giving) arises.
 Easy.
 It is still all about Own-self, a balanced Self: We maximize our Own-interest, not our Self-interest.

 In Metaeconomics, tipping is also very much a rational choice, in contrast to an irrational choice as required in Microeconomics framing.
 Tipping is about sacrificing a bit in the domain of Self-interest while making gains in the domain of Other-interest, all achieved at a satisfactory (satisficing) point on path 0Z, perhaps even a point of maximum Own-interest such as point B in Giving 1 as influenced by point B (the Right Thing to Do) from point B (it has Value beyond Price) in Giving 2.
 New idea, Greg: Metaeconomics easily explains tipping, as well as giving of all other kinds, and puts us in a position to empirically ask why tipping varies among and across places, including across countries, focusing on the role played by Empathy.